White Revolution: Immediate consequences

 The most important and relevant consequence of the White Revolution and the reforms it brought was the increased popularity of Ruhollah Khomeini.
 With the growing perception of government corruption, and the implementation of reforms through the White Revolution, Khomeini grew to be an outspoken political enemy of the Shah.
 The White Revolution was the catalyst for Khomeini's change in thought.
 Once Khomeini, as a respected member of the clergy, started to openly oppose the Shah and call for his overthrow, a favourable view of him emerged amongst the opposition to the reforms, seeing him as a figure they could rally for.

 Long-term consequences

 NARA Newsreel about unrest in Iran following the White Revolution, 1963.

-Though the White Revolution contributed towards the economic and technological advancement of Iran, the failures of some of the land reform programs and the partial lack of democratic reforms, as well as severe antagonism towards the White Revolution from the clergy and landed elites, would ultimately contribute to the Shah's downfall and the Iranian Revolution in 1979.
+Though the White Revolution contributed towards the economic and technological advancement of Iran, the failures of some of the land reform programs and the partial lack of democratic reforms, as well as severe antagonism towards the White Revolution from the clergy and landed elites, would ultimately contribute to the Shah's eventual downfall and the Iranian Revolution in 1979, radically transforming Iran into the first ever Islamic theocracy in the world.